VegaDeftwing/OpGuidesHugoSrc/content/Design/analog.md

 ## What makes it 'analog'

 So, for OpGuides I'm going to refer to any non-digital art as analog.
 Traditionally, this art is called, well, traditional.
 I don't like this term as it implies that there's a right 'traditional' way to do things, and that's a load of shit.
 So, whenever I say analog, don't think about it to much.
-I just mean not using software and a computer, or, if a computer is used, it's minimal, like 3D printing some parts of a larger sculputure and the like.
+I just mean not using software and a computer, or, if a computer is used, it's not necessary for the end product, like 3D printing and the like.

 ## Pen/Pencil and Paper